wpisailbot/boat/DOCS.md

 [Protobuf and
 C++](https://developers.google.com/protocol-buffers/docs/cpptutorial).

-For serializing the data, we simply use the protobuf functions for that.
+For serializing the data, we simply use the protobuf [utility functions](https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.message_lite#MessageLite.SerializeToArray.details) for that.

 Finally, there is still a bit of extra work that we do to facilitate easier logging and to coordinate what message types are expected on what queues.